Shippable/docs/sources/deploy/deploy-mvp-1.md

 This document explains the following topics -

 * Specifying the docker image of the application.
-* Configuring the Docker registry and its credentials
+* Setting the Docker registry and specifying its credentials
-* Specifying the orchestration platform cluster and its credentials.
+* Setting the orchestration platform and specifying its credentials.
 * Configuring docker options.
 * Setting the environment variables for your application.
 * Scaling your application.